reaktor/purescript-workshop/README.md

     1. Exercise #1: Types, functions, and Hacker News
     1. Exercise #2: ADTs, sorting, and filtering
     1. Exercise #3: Time and the Foreign Function Interface (FFI)
-    1. Exercise #4: Type classes
+    1. Exercise #4: The network is calling for monads
     1. Exercise #5: Pux web application
 1. Conclusion & discussion